 UPDATE: The Solar Reflectivity Report and the Wind Tunnel Analysis Report pertaining to the 2000 S. Ocean Dr. project have both been reviewed by City staff.
 Revisions to both reports are necessary.
 City staff has discussed with the professionals that prepared the reports the revisions that are needed.
 Those professionals are coordinating with the project's architects, engineers, and owners in an effort to address staff's comments.
 The Solar Reflectivity Report was prepared by a consultant hired by the City and paid for by the developer, while the Wind Tunnel Analysis Report was done by a consultant selected and paid for by the developer.
 Regardless, the revisions to the reports require the architect's participation.
 Staff has not yet received the revised reports, and thus this item will not by ready for the December 20 agenda.
-Based on what staff has been told by the developer and the consultants, it is possible that the information will be presented to the City Commission in January.
+Based on what staff has been told by the developer and the consultants, it is possible that we will be able to present the information to the Commission in January.